MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/file-filters.md

 ## <a name="Filefilters"></a> File filters

-Cloud App Security can monitor any file type based on more than 20 metadata filters (for example, access level, file type).
+Defender for Cloud Apps can monitor any file type based on more than 20 metadata filters (for example, access level, file type).

-Cloud App Security's built in DLP engines perform content inspection by extracting text from common file types.
+The Defender for Cloud Apps built in DLP engines perform content inspection by extracting text from common file types.
 Some of the included file types are PDF, Office files, RTF, HTML, and code files.

 Below is a list of the file filters that can be applied.
 To provide you with a powerful tool for policy creation, most filters support multiple values and a NOT.